MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Membership/README.md

 Display the first name, surname, and the type of club they attend.

 8. Display the first name, surname, and the member number of each Puddles club member.
-Order by forename and then surname.
+Order by forename and then surname, both alphabetically.

 9. Create a new club using these details: